ttran9/comp-build-tracker/README.md

     using JUnit because although I have exposure to it, I still need to greatly improve my skill set.

-# Notes for the specific branch (computer-build-details-backend)
+# Notes for the specific branch (computer-build-details-frontend)

+- Both the frontend and backend are done as of this branch.
+The basic functionality is done, such as being able to perform CRUD operations on a computer build and its details.
-- Currently, the backend is done.
-It also has tests for the services and the controllers required for the user to use the api endpoints.
+- There are JUnit tests for the services and the controllers required for the user to use the api endpoints.
-    - However, after I complete the front-end portion I will go back and start to refactor more code as I noticed there is some repetitive code that I believe I can compress.
-    - There is also an error checker used in all the controllers and currently marked "TODO" that I will implement once the front-end is complete because I want to account for all the fields that could potentially require error checking.
-- The front end (react application) must now be updated to create some components (to display forms) to be able to add computer details(computer parts, directions, overclocking and other notes, and purposes) to be able to be added.
-   - There will also be buttons added that allow a user to delete individual details.
+- At this point there are still some issues I would like to address.
+    - I will work on the appearance of the UI.
+    - I would like to refactor code in the back-end and front-end.
+    - I will also refactor/adjust some of the tests as I feel they do not test more "complicated" cases but instead they were testing very basic functionality.
+A bug my former uniqueIdentifier generation logic had was that I did not test what would happen if the user were to delete a computer detail (computer part, build note, overclocking note, direction, or purpose, but not the last one) and then were to add a new computer detail then this would cause a DataIntegrityViolationException because the uniqueIdentifier generated would match the last computer detail.
+I have resolved this issue by adding in a column to track the number of insertions of a specific computer detail (the number of directions or computer parts) for each individual computer build to ensure that the uniqueIdentifiers generated should be unique.

 # Progress (master branch)
     - For the progress once I have crossed off the item that means it has been merged into the master branch.
     - <strike>Merged in user login, registration, password change, and account activation features.</strike>